Monday, August 31, 2009

 Banana Bonanza

-The Kitchn takes it one step further with blended over-ripe frozen bananas.
+My mom recently taught me the secret to a healthy sweet treat fix: chopped up frozen bananas.
+All the satisfying flavor and consistency without the guilt!
+Faith Durand at The Kitchn takes it one step further with blended over-ripe frozen bananas.
 Inexplicably it tastes just like ice cream, only without the sugar or fat.
 Try adding a spoonful of other ingredient(s) like honey, vanilla, or peanut butter, for a flavor twist.

-Instructables via CRAFT]
+[via Instructables via CRAFT]

 Naturally, bananas will never take the place of ice cream.
 (Did I mention I'm eating Grasshopper Pie as I write this?)
 Especially not if you happen to live, as I do, so close to so many amazing ice cream parlors.
-If you're in San Francisco's mission district, be sure to check out BiRite Creamery, Humphry Slocombe, & Mitchell's
+If you're in San Francisco's mission district, be sure to check out BiRite Creamery, Humphry Slocombe, & Mitchell's.

 Personally, my favorite flavor is salted caramel.
 Check out this fab recipe from CRAFT, by David Lebovitz.